 This step-by-step guide will help you with administering insulin injections to your cat.

 Cats with diabetes require a diet that is high in protein and low in carbohydrates.
-This diet will help stabilise the blood sugar, maximise the metabolic rate, improve meal satisfaction and prevent lean muscle mass loss.
+This diet will help stabilize the blood sugar, maximize the metabolic rate, improve meal satisfaction, and prevent lean muscle mass loss.